finbourne/lusid-sdk-csharp/sdk/docs/TransactionConfigurationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TransactionConfigurationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionConfigurationApi>();
             var source = "source_example";  // string | The source to set the transaction types for. var scope = "\"default\"";  // string? | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. (optional)  (default to "default")

             try
             {
+                // uncomment the below to set overrides at the request level
+                // DeletedEntityResponse result = apiInstance.DeleteTransactionTypeSource(source, scope, opts: opts);

                 // DeleteTransactionTypeSource: Delete all transaction types for the given source and scope DeletedEntityResponse result = apiInstance.DeleteTransactionTypeSource(source, scope);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));